 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Syndication Phase – Summary
+WordPress Traffic System: Content Distribution Phase – Summary

-Once you have your website and plugins set up and configured, all you need to do then is post content on a consistent basis to automatically begin attracting more traffic organically.
+Once your website or blog and plugins have been expertly configured and fully set up, all you need to do then to begin attracting traffic is post content on a consistent basis.

-We have created an entire email email-based training course aimed at helping you come up with limitless content ideas for posting to your website:
+We have created an entire email email-based training course aimed at helping you come up with unlimited content ideas for your website:

-Once you have expertly configured your WordPress site, the next step is to optimize the process.
-This step is explained in the next section of the series.
+Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as you can.
+This step is covered in the next section of our series.